jpachecoxyz/blog/content/posts/my-blog-in-emacs.md

 If the sub-header starts with a TODO, when exported the md metadata is going to have `draftt: true`, which means even the archive is going to be created when you run hugo to create your site that md archive is going to be ignored until you finish (remove the TODO or change it to DONE.).

-And tha's it, you can search more options for manage the front matter in hugo in this [page.](https://ox-hugo.scripter.co/)
+And that's it, you can search more options for manage the front matter in hugo in this [page.](https://ox-hugo.scripter.co/)

 Thanks for reading.